tomzx/blog.tomrochette.com-content/agi/multi-agent-bot/article.md

 * How dispatcher determines to which agent to dispatch a message
 * What response format should be sent back to the dispatcher?
 To the user?
 * What should the user receive as a response?
+* Should query processing be asynchronous or synchronous?

 # Overview

 The goal of this study is to look into the various ways to construct a network of bots that will interact with users.

-The main goal is to attempt to create a framework on which developers may offer useful services to their users.
+A secondary goal is to attempt to create a framework on which developers may offer useful services to their users.

 Similar to [IFTTT](https://ifttt.com/).